alex-alekseichuk/qa-index/README.md

 # QA index

-This is NPM model with HTTP interface for AI search against FAQ knowledge base.
+This is NLP model with HTTP interface for AI search against FAQ knowledge base.
 It needs to use some linux box with `pyenv` and `pipenv` python tools already installed.

 Install dependency locally: